GeekLaunch/geeklaunch.github.io/content/blog/modern-dearth-of-intelligent-crypto.md

 - It saves on gas fees.
 If a rewards disbursal were initiated by a contract owner, and the disbursement is to, say 100k users, that could be a very expensive operation for the one contract owner (especially on high-fee networks like Ethereum), compounded with the fact that maybe not every user may actually use the rewards.
 Instead, the pull model offloads the gas fees to the user receiving the disbursal.
 - It allows for easier monitoring of user activity.
 If all disbursals are mediated by a single `withdraw` function (or something similar), it makes it easier to apply limits and detect possible suspicious behavior.
 If you know that only one function can disburse funds, it makes it easier to secure the disbursal of funds.

+### Know your workflow

+Know your workflow, and don't allow it to be abused.
+This means:

+- Knowing, documenting, and testing the happy path.
+Often this means setting up a CI service to run tests on every commit.
+(GitHub Actions is great at this for open-source projects.)
+- Ensuring that every deviation from the happy path is either impossible to reach or dealt with in such a way that it does not leave the contract in an invalid state.
+(For example, implementing the [checks-effects-interactions pattern](https://docs.soliditylang.org/en/v0.8.17/security-considerations.html#use-the-checks-effects-interactions-pattern) in Solidity to avoid reentrancy vulnerabilities.)
+  - Deviations from the happy path should be well-tested too (i.e. check for failure).

 ### Understand the limitations and quirks of your platform

 Ideally, this means diving deep into the architecture of your specific smart contract execution environment.
 EVM?
 Study memory layout, proxy calls, bytecode, and the ABI.
 WASM?
 Study I/O, type representation (JSON limitations?), environment injection, and gas calculation.